 …but I focus on this one thing: Forgetting the past and looking forward to what lies ahead, I press on to reach the end of the race and receive the heavenly prize for which God, through Christ Jesus, is calling us. – Philippians 3:13-14 (NLT)

 A lot of us like to look back and reminisce, myself included.
 I love looking back at old photographs and to see how much my children have grown or how much my husband and I have changed over the years.
 Looking back can be a good thing when you are using it as a point of reference.
 It becomes a dangerous habit, however, when we begin to live in the past.

 We either get stuck longing for how great it was “back in the day” or we let past mistakes define us and keep us from moving forward.
 Either way, we’re stuck.

 Genesis 19:1-29 tells the story of Sodom and Gomorrah.
 Lot and his wife, along with two of their daughters, are rescued from the city before it’s destroyed.
-Lot’s wife, however, decided to look back as she was fleeing.
+Lot’s wife, however, decides to look back as she is fleeing.
 The Bible tells us that she turned into a pillar of salt.